mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Rewrote Combat Section, Streamlined Action Economy
 - Added rules for various kinds of tests
 - Added Contacts/Allies
-- Removed XP system for character creation and went BACK to the priority system because XP was way too hard for young players
+- Removed XP system for character creation and went BACK to the priority system because BP was way too hard for young players
 - Added/Removed some Edges/Flaws and reworked costs from BP to XP
 - Eliminated Reactions thanks to the changes in Attributes
-- Added Effect Dice Mechanic
-- Thanks to Elsie (my wife) we eliminated {Threshold}'s from the game entirely and based it purely on Effect.

 #### V0.4
 - Added character generation rules